bgregos/SimpleSection/README.md

 You can get the latest version of Java [here](https://java.com/en/download/).

 #Installing
-SimpleSection is currently in beta.
 If you are interested in giving it a shot, go to the releases tab up top.

 On Windows: extract the file and double-click the .jar file to launch.

 On OSX/Linux:
 Extract, open a terminal, navigate to the folder with ``cd``, and run ``java -jar SimpleSection.jar``.
+Alternatively, some desktop environments may allow you to simply double-click the .jar to launch.

 #Frequently Asked Questions
 Is my password secure when logging in through SimpleSection?